 The Access to Medicine Index is a product of a two-year process known as the ‘Index cycle’.
-During year one, the Foundation focuses on reviewing the previous Index and consulting expert stakeholders to prepare the methodology for the next Access to Medicine Index.
-During year two, the team collect verifies and analyses data about pharmaceutical companies.
-Finally, the results are published in a new Access to Medicine Index, and the Foundation starts the work of using the findings to spur change across the industry.
+During year one, the Foundation reviews the previous Index and consults with stakeholders to prepare the methodology for the next Access to Medicine Index.
+During year two, the team collects, verifies and analyses data about pharmaceutical companies.
+At the end of the cycle, the results are published in a new Access to Medicine Index, and the Foundation starts the work of using the findings to spur further change across the industry.
 Here you can read about what this process entails.

 Building consensus on pharma's role in access

 The Access to Medicine Foundation has developed a robust process for building consensus on how pharmaceutical companies can improve access to medicine.

 During year one of each Index cycle, we engage with multilateral organisations, governments, research institutions, pharma companies and industry associations, NGOs, patient organisations and investors.
 We balance the different viewpoints to identify ambitious but achievable actions that pharma companies can be expected to take.

 We translate these expectations into the metrics that form the basis of the methodology for the Access to Medicine Index.
 The metrics capture and compare how the world’s largest pharma companies are performing on access to medicine.
 We are supported by independent advisers and technical experts specialised in different areas of access to medicine.

 Our consensus-building activities follow set timelines.
 If you would like to contribute, please get in touch with Danny Edwards, Research Programme Manager for the Access to Medicine Index.

 For the next Access to Medicine Index, the research team is gathering stakeholders' input in three main stages: